Matatika/matatika-docs/content/workspaces.md

 /api/workspaces/{workspace-id}
 {:.path .path-DELETE}

+Deletes the workspace `workspace-id`.

 ### Prerequisites
-- Only profiles with the relevant permissions may delete workspaces
+- The user must be the owner of workspace `workspace-id`

 ### Request
 #### cURL Example